Cover Letter

 - Font size should be 10-12 and easily readable

-- Make certain to have someone proofread your letter before sending it
+- Have someone proofread your letter before sending it - simple mistakes can lead to lost opportunity